 The model shows that Ca2+ vs. monovalent cation selectivity in RyR is determined by the CSC mechanism that balances the electrostatic attraction of the negative protein charges (especially Asp-4899) with the excluded volume of the ions and protein charges in the selectivity filter.
-This balance in favor of Ca2+ is achieved by having a selectivity filter that contains negatively-charged carboxyl groups on tethers so they are free to move in response to the permeant ions currently in the filter.
-In this sense the CSC mechanism is consistent with the selectivity by the flexible coordination provided by the channel protein seen in other channels (47-49).
-The PNP/DFT approach allows one to quantify the energies involved through the large screening advantage of Ca2+ over monovalent cations-a measure of the coordination of Ca2+ with the other charges in the selectivity filter-and in the excluded-volume advantage of Ca2+ over larger monovalent cations-a measure of much better the smaller ion fits into the crowded selectivity filter.
+This balance in favor of Ca2+ is achieved by having a selectivity filter that contains negatively-charged carboxyl groups on tethers so they are free to move in response to the permeant ions currently in the filter and by thermal motion.
+In this sense the CSC mechanism is consistent with the selectivity by the flexible coordination provided by the channel protein seen in other channels (53,56,57).
+The PNP/DFT approach allows one to quantify the chemical potentials involved through the large screening advantage of Ca2+ over monovalent cations-a measure of the coordination of Ca2+ with the other charges in the selectivity filter-and in the excluded-volume advantage of Ca2+ over larger monovalent cations-a measure of much better the smaller ion fits into the crowded selectivity filter.